sandeep5000/Health_ai_/README.md

 * Make sure to allow Google Drive access to the model files before submitting.
 * You can rename the `granite/` folder, but update the path in the code too.
 ---
-✨ Built with ❤️ by Likitha, Sama Pavithra & Velakaturi Lekhya Sreeya ✨
+✨ Built with  by Likitha Puttareddy, Sama Pavithra & Velakaturi Lekhya Sreeya ✨
 ---